 I have been living next to the magnificent ruins of the Qiáoyǒu Building 喬友大廈 in Changhua City 彰化市 for the last several months.
 Not a day goes by where I’m not walking or riding by this hulking derelict, looking up and wondering about what I might find inside.
-I had some general idea, of course, as I already recognized the building for what it was: one of several shopping and entertainment complexes built in central Taiwan 台灣 during the economic boom of the late 1970s and early 1980s1.
-Many of these former showcase properties have been abandoned in the decades since, usually due to some combination of mismanagement, declining fortunes, and fire damage.
+I had some general idea, of course, as I already recognized the building for what it was: one of many shopping and entertainment complexes built in central Taiwan 台灣 during the economic boom of the late 1970s and early 1980s1.
+Most of these former showcase properties have been abandoned in the decades since, usually due to some combination of mismanagement, declining fortunes, and fire damage.

 Qiaoyou is not completely abandoned—a seedy gaming parlour and gambling den by the name of Golden Horse Entertainment World 金馬歡樂世界 (pinyin: Jīnmǎ Huānlè Shìjiè) continues to operate on the ground floor.
 This is not at all unusual for abandoned high-rises like this, particularly given the excellent location next to the central train station.
 Qiaoyou’s sister building, the derelict Golden Empire 黃金帝國 in nearby Yuánlín 員林, also has a number of businesses operating out of the ground floor.

 The rusting signs on the on the side of the building facing the train station provide some clues to what we will find inside.
 In the photograph above the sign on top is for a Hong Kong-style restaurant.
-The other four are for two KTVs, one by the name of Plaza Golden Age 金時代廣場 (the English translation of which can be seen on the yellow sun around back) on 3F.
+The other four are for two KTVs, one by the name of Plaza Golden Age 金時代廣場 (the somewhat awkward English translation of which can be seen on the yellow sun around back) on 3F.
 The other one on 7F is less legible; my best guess is Ghost Horse 鬼馬.
 Both are described as all-you-can-eat buffets (píngjià 平價, which I would assume means “flat rate”, and zìzhùshì 自助式, which is definitely “buffet”).
 To the left you can see empty frames hanging off the side of the building with floors marked.
 Usually these would be filled with the names of the businesses on each floor (a pattern you can see on this not-yet-abandoned entertainment complex in Chiayi City 嘉義市).

 Usually when I explore buildings with multiple floors my game plan is to go straight to the top and work my way down.
 This reduces the chance of discovery and allows for a more systemic exploration as I descend.
 The rest of this write-up will go from top to bottom, from the rooftop down to the lowest accessible level.